mabiesen/replicating_pa_mail_in_ballot_returned_anomaly/README.md

 Here is the output of my script:
 ```
+THESE ARE THE REULTS
-Total count for ballots returned before mailed: 23305
+Count of ballots returned before mailed-in date:  23305
-Total count for ballots whose return date is equal to the mailed date: 34916

-IN TOTAL:  this is the count of ballots returned on or before the mailed date: 58221
+Count of ballots returned on mailed-in date: 34916
+TOTAL COUNT ballots returned on-or-before-mailed-in-date: 58221
 ```

 ## RESOURCES